Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: The angular o.d.e.

 for $\xi$ sufficiently large.
 Hence,

 for $\xi$ sufficiently large.
-Recall that $\Psi$ is continuous everywhere and $\Omega = |x|^{\frac 13}$ such that \end{proof} \end{lemma} Having controlled the error terms we now proceed to the definition of our fundamental solutions based on appropriate parabolic cylinder functions. \begin{prop} There exist solutions $w_1$ and $w_2$ of \eqref{eq:newode} satisfying
+Recall that $\Psi$ is continuous everywhere and $\Omega = |x|^{\frac 13}$ such that \end{proof} \end{lemma} Having controlled the error terms we now proceed to the definition of our fundamental solutions based on appropriate parabolic cylinder functions.
+We will apply \cite[Theorem~1]{second-order} which we recall for convenience of the reader in the following. \begin{prop}[{\cite[Theorem~1]{second-order}}] Assume that for each value of $m$, the function $\Psi(m,\alpha,\xi)$ as defined in \eqref{eq:defnofpsi} is continuous in the region $\alpha \in [0,A], \xi \in [0,\infty)$ and $\mathcal V_{0,\infty}(F_1)$ converges uniformly with respect to $\alpha$, where $F_1$ is as in \eqref{eq:defnf1}.
+Then, the o.d.e.\ \eqref{eq:newode} has solutions $w_1(m,\alpha,\xi)$ and $w_2(m,\alpha,\xi)$ which are continuous, have continuous first and second partial $\xi$-derivatives and are given by

 where $U$ and $\bar U$ are parabolic cylinder functions defined in \cref{defn:uubar} in the appendix.
 The error terms satisfy